ameegus/ClearLineage/README.md

 1. Reboot again
 1. You should have the full ClearLineage theme active now

+### Blur

+This module sets the system prop `ro.surface_flinger.supports_background_blur=1`, which enables blur effects on your system.

+Blur is enabled by default, but it might cause lags.
+You can disable blur by going into the device developer settings and disabling the option `Allow window-level blurs`.

 ### Bugs

 With Android 12 changing all the time currently, expect there to be inconsistencies.

+Do not complain about lags while [Blur](#blur) is enabled.

 You can report bugs, but I can't guarantuee I can fix them, especially if I can't replicate them.